rozek/node-red-contrib-reusable-flows/README.md

 ## Installation ##

+To install these nodes, use `Menu` ➜ `Manage palette` ➜ `Manage palette`, search for module `node-red-contrib-reusable-flows` and click on `install`.

-Run the following command in your Node-RED user directory (typically `~/.node-red`):
+Alternatively, run the following command from a command line after navigating to your Node-RED user directory (typically `~/.node-red`):

 ```
 npm install node-red-contrib-reusable-flows